liuyixin-louis/CACPpruner/README.md

 # CACP
-This is a pytorch implementation of CACP, the corresponding paper is (https://ieeexplore.ieee.org/document/9453104)[https://ieeexplore.ieee.org/document/9453104]
+This is a pytorch implementation of CACP, the corresponding paper is [Conditional Automated Channel Pruning for Deep Neural Networks](https://ieeexplore.ieee.org/document/9453104)

 ## Requirements